IvanKosyakov/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-Make a special histogram of the total number of steps taken **each** day:
+Make a special histogram (or should I say "barplot"?) of the total number of steps taken **each** day:

 ```r
 ggplot (StepsPerDay, aes (x = date, y = DaySteps)) +